 Paul grew up in Montreal in Canada, he remembers his early years playing hockey on the outdoors rinks,

-After three seasons in the Quebec Major Junior Hockey League (QMJHL) Paul moved on to the tougher International Hockey League (IHL).
+After three seasons in the Quebec Major Junior Hockey League, Paul moved on to the tougher International Hockey League.

-After three seasons in the IHL he decided his best option was to go to Europe and, in his own words, “make some real money for a change”
+After three seasons in the IHL he decided his best option was to go to Europe;

-So in 1987 he signed for Briancon in southeastern France, where he enjoyed a successful season with the team unexpectedly making the Play Off finals, eventually losing out in a dramatic shootout.
+So in 1987 he signed for Briancon in south eastern France.
+He enjoyed a successful season, the team unexpectedly making the play off finals, eventually losing out in a dramatic shootout.

 In 1988, Alex Dampier, coach of the Nottingham Panthers, was looking to replace an import forward, Paul had intended to return to Briancon but contract talks had stalled and so Paul moved to Nottingham.

 That season with teams allowed only 3 imports Paul slotted into the team very well, scoring 153 points (82 + 71), rushing D Man Darren “Doc” Durdle and Captain Terry Kurtenbach completed the trio.

 Home grown youngsters such as Jason Martin, Stewart Parker, Simon Perkins and Nigel Rhodes were all living up to their potential and the scene was set for a very memorable climax.

 As Paul remembers “no one expected us to win the Heineken Playoff Championship at Wembley but as a team we just got better and better as the year went on”

 Time to move on